gtinchev/tinchev.net/content/publication/diffusing-accent/index.md

 ---
-title: "Modelling low-resource accents without accent-specific TTS frontend"
+title: "Diffusion-based accent modelling in speech synthesis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Kamil Deja
 - admin
 - Marta Czarnowska
-- Kamil Deja
-- Kayoko Yanagisawa
 - Marius Cotescu
+- Jasha Droppo

 # Author notes (optional)
 author_notes:
+- "Warsaw University of Technology"
 - "Amazon Research"
 - "Amazon Research"
-- "Warsaw University of Technology"
 - "Amazon Research"
 - "Amazon Research"

 date: "2023-06-04T00:00:00Z"
-doi: "10.1109/ICASSP49357.2023.10095773"
+doi: ""

 # Schedule page publish date (NOT publication's date).
 publishDate: "2023-06-04T00:00:00Z"